suxuekun/libpyiotcloud/README.md

 # Architecture

 This IoT platform is a server-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB, Amazon Cognito and Amazon Pinpoint.
-It can be deployed in local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.
+It can be deployed in local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc - manually or via Docker containerization.

 - Nginx web server - https://www.nginx.com/
 - GUnicorn WSGI server - https://gunicorn.org/